 I use only PH Neutral shampoo as I like to wax and seal the car properly as part of my detailing obsession.
 A PH Neutral shampoo means that the shampoo won’t strip the already applied wax from the paint.

-But, it should be noted that if you don’t use the recommend levels of dilution, you can still remove wax by using too much, so bear that in mind.
+But, it should be noted that if you don’t use the recommended levels of dilution, you can still remove wax by using too much, so bear that in mind.

 - Super-slick – water sheets away